Nek5000/nekRS_doc/source/problem_setup/case.rst

 ==========

 NekRS simulation requires a number of case definition files which are described in this page.
-An overview of these are presented in the image below .
+An overview of these are presented in the image below.
+See also :ref:`file_extensions` for summarized tables.

 .. _fig:case_overview: